 The life expectancy of a gas fireplace is around 10 to 15 years.
 But if properly maintained, it can be extended.
 Sometimes replacement of a few isolated parts can prolong the operational life of your fireplace, but there comes a point when replacement is a better and cheaper option.

-Wood-burning fireplaces can last for 20 to 30 years before they need replacement.
+In contrast, wood-burning fireplaces can last for 20 to 30 years before they need replacement.
 Regular cleaning and maintenance can increase the life of your fireplace.

 ——